How Many Countries Don’t Use the Metric System

 Photo by Siora Photography on Unsplash/ Copyright 2018

-Another country on the list of how many countries don’t use the metric system is the US.
-However, the United States of America participated in the Metre Convention in 1875.
-Additionally, 1866 saw the passing of a bill, which made the use of the system of international units lawful.
+United States of America participated in the Metre Convention in 1875.
+Additionally, 1866 saw the passing of a bill that made using the system of international units lawful.

 That said, the metric system is not entirely extinct in the States.
-Commercial, scientific, and technical industries use the metric system, however, there has been no official move for the conversion of other things to the metric system.
+Commercial, scientific, and technical industries use the metric system.
+However, there has been no official move to convert other things to the metric system.

 Photo by Steve Johnson from Pexels/ Copyright 2018